Be Healthy Information

 To find a skilled acupuncturist it may help to:

-- Talk with 2 or 3 acupuncturists.
+• Talk with 2 or 3 acupuncturists.
 Ask about their training.
 Find out how many years of experience they have.
 And check their credentials.
+Are they and their staff people you feel comfortable working with?

 Is acupuncture right for you?

 Acupuncture is not for everyone.
 Track your progress to make sure it is helping to ease your pain.
-If not, you may want to combine it with another type of treatment.
+If not, you may want to talk with your doctor about other treatments you might try.
 Chiropractic or physical therapy might be a good choice.
-But if your pain is still not any better after 4 to 6 weeks, it may be time to talk with your doctor about other treatments you might try.
+Or sometimes combining therapies at the same time works well.